 All this stuff leads the people of Maryland to ignore whether these cameras save lives – hopefully using a more careful analysis than mine – and focus on injustice and irritation of getting a ticket when you did nothing wrong.

 2014 Speed Camera Update

-- Maryland towns are not bring in the big speed camera bucks like they used to a few years ago.
+- Maryland towns do not bring in the big speed camera bucks like they used to a few years ago.
 What happens?
 The drivers learn where the cameras are and they stop running the red lights.
-On some level, this is the best possible outcome, right?
+On some level, this is the best outcome, right?
 People learn to change their behavior.
 I think it is possible that learning to do it correctly at lights with a speed camera just might inform their decision to run other red lights.
 At a minimum, they are not running those lights that may have been selected because of deaths or injuries at that intersection.

-- Baltimore County flat out tells you where the camera are.
+- Baltimore County flat out tells you where the cameras are.
 But if you are of the ilk to run red lights, it is unlikely you are talking time to research how to do it.